vvvv666/greenfield-docs/src/guide/greenfield-blockchain/modules/permission.md

 Bucket subresources consist of the following:

-- **BucketInfo**: Allows for modification of specific fields in a bucket, such as `IsPublic`, `ReadQuota`, `paymentAccount`, etc.
+- **BucketInfo**: Allows for modification of specific fields in a bucket, such as `IsPublic`, `ReadQuota`, `paymentAccount`, etc;
-- **Policy**: Stores permissions information for the bucket.
+- **Policy**: Stores permissions information for the bucket;
-- **Objects**: Every object must be stored within a bucket.
+- **Objects**: Every object must be stored within a bucket;
 - **Object ownership**: Newly uploaded objects are automatically transferred to the bucket owner, regardless of who uploaded them.

 Object subresources consist of the following:

-- **ObjectInfo**: Allows for modification of certain fields within an object, such as `IsPublic`, etc.
+- **ObjectInfo**: Allows for modification of certain fields within an object, such as `IsPublic`, etc;
 - **Policy**: Stores access permissions information for the object.

 Group subresources consist of the following:

-- **GroupInfo**: Allows for modification of specific fields within a group, such as members, user-meta, etc.
+- **GroupInfo**: Allows for modification of specific fields within a group, such as members, user-meta, etc;
-- **Policy**: Stores access permissions information for the group.
+- **Policy**: Stores access permissions information for the group;
 - **GroupMember**: Any account in Greenfield has the ability to join a group, but a group cannot become a member of another group.

 ### Ownership

 The resources owner refers to the account that creates the resource.
-By default, only the resource owner has permission to access its resources.
+By default, only the resource owner has the permission to access its resources.

 - The resource creator owns the resource.